What is Nitro-Bid topical?

 What happens if I overdose?

-What should I avoid while using Nitro-Bid (nitroglycerin (topical))?
+What should I avoid while using nitroglycerin topical?

 a light-headed feeling, like you might pass out; or

-Nitroglycerin can cause severe headaches, especially when you first start using it.
-These headaches may gradually become less severe as you continue to use the medicine.
-Do not stop using nitroglycerin to avoid headaches.
+Nitro-Bid can cause severe headaches.
+These headaches may gradually become less severe as you continue to use this medicine.
+Do not stop taking Nitro-Bid.
 Ask your doctor before using any headache pain medication.

 flushing (warmth, redness, or tingly feeling);